OSVTAC/OSVTAC.github.io/meetings/2019/2019-03-14/minutes.md

 Chair Jerdonek reported that--

-* Member Wasserman sent a video to the OSVTAC of a talk at which he participated in Pasadena called the SCaLE conference (Southern California Linux Expo).
-The conference is geared toward the open source community, and is interested in Open Source Voting applications.
-SCaLE has convened a working group on Open Source Voting that has not yet begun to meet, but will meet soon and information from their first scheduled meeting will be shared.
+* Member Wasserman sent a link to a video of a talk about the Los Angeles County VSAP voting system at the SCaLE 17x conference (Southern California Linux Expo) in Pasadena.

 * Member Philips shared an article with the OSVTAC regarding a $10 million grant from the US Department of Defense’s DARPA to develop a prototype Open